Update to standard libcloud 2.x

 There's a question pending to be answered about version requirements: should be keep asking >=2.3 or something more restrictive?

-#22 Updated by Tom Clegg over 1 year ago
+#22 Updated by Tom Clegg about 2 years ago

 Do we still need this line in run-tests.sh?
 It seems like it prefers installing the curoverse version 2.3.0, and only falls back on pypi if that fails.
 Shouldn't we just go straight to pypi?